Depersonalization-derealization disorder: International Classification of Diseases 11th Revision (ICD-11)

 The ICD-11 has relisted DPDR as a disorder rather than a syndrome as previously, and has also reclassified it as a dissociative disorder from its previous listing as a neurotic disorder.
 The description used in the ICD-11 is similar to the criteria found in the DSM-5.
 Individuals with DPDR are described as having persistent/recurrent symptoms of depersonalization/derealization, have intact reality testing, and symptoms are not better explained by another psychiatric/neural disorder, substance, medication, or head trauma.
 Symptoms are severe enough to cause distress or impairment in functioning.

 Differential diagnoses

-DPDR differentials include neurologic and psychiatric conditions as well as side effects from illicit substances or medications.
+DPDR differentials include neurologic and psychiatric conditions as well as side effects from psychoactive substances or medications.